uncomfyhalomacro/rypper/README.md

 A package manager for openSUSE written in Rust.

+It aims to:

+* improve the user experience of managing and installing packages on opensuse.
+* improve download and update performance.
+* use [Rust](https://rust-lang.org) over other languages so that it has stricter correctness guarantees as well as performance.

 > **WARNING**.
 DOCS DO NOT REFLECT ACTUAL FUNCTIONALITY **YET**.

 For more info, see [Rypper Documentation][codeberg-page] for the full documentation.